andrelandgraf/andrelandgraf/README.md

 ### Open source packages

-Following repositories are also available on npm!
+The following repositories are also available on npm!

 #### react-datalist-input